Carlos Arturo Flores

 Flores authored Principios de Melodia y de Armonia, a music theory textbook published in 1994, available in both Spanish and English, and has written numerous articles on music.
 He has a special interest in developing materials related to the integration of music technology into the teaching of theory.

-Sources: Biographies at the Andrews University music department website (2008 and 2012); Interview with Hector Flores (brother), 2008.
+Sources: Biographies at the Andrews University music department website (2008 and 2012); Interview with Hector Flores (brother), 2008; personal knowledge.